 During an eclipse, the only safe way to look at the phenomenon is through special-purpose solar filters, such as eclipse glasses or handheld solar viewers.

-To-date, there are four manufacturers whose eclipse glasses and handheld solar viewers meet the ISO 12312-2 international standard for such products: Rainbow Symphony, American Paper Optics, Thousand Oaks Optical, and TSE 17.
+To-date, there are four manufacturers whose eclipse glasses and handheld solar viewers meet the ISO 12312-2 international standard for such products: Rainbow Symphony, American Paper Optics, and Thousand Oaks Optical.
 Be sure to wear a pair of certified solar viewing glasses when viewing the Great Solar Eclipse of 2017.

 Brinton Vision recently partnered with the Rockwood School District to provide solar viewing glasses for every child in the district so that students can capture memories of the Great Solar Eclipse safely.
 Knowing we will help these children create memories makes us smile, and we’re happy to give back to our community in such a positive, meaningful way.